nembrinj/protofablab/2025/projects/Group103/README.md

 *Iteration 2*:

 - **Considered Implementation:** We modelled our own ball in Fusion360.
 First, we focused solely on the ball and its shape without the LED and coin battery in mind.
 But, we already considered that we need to put them inside somehow.
 Thus, we can't print the full ball at once.
-The Prusa Slicer has a neat feature, which allows to cut 3D-models and place connectors between the split shapes, such that one can assemble them later on.
-So, we printed the ball in halves, with small connectors, sticking out of one half and their corresponding holes in the other.
+The Prusa Slicer has a neat feature, which allows to cut 3D-models in half and place connectors between the split shapes, such that one can assemble them later on.
+So, we printed the ball cut in halves with small connectors sticking out of one half and their corresponding holes in the other.
-- **Special Considerations:** To make our ball easily adaptable, especially since, the hole and ball size might need to be changed, we excessively used the parameter feature in Fusion360.
+- **Special Considerations:** To make our ball easily adaptable, especially, since the hole and ball size might need to be changed, we excessively used the parameter feature in Fusion360.
 - **What Worked:** Our modelled ball rolled much nicer.
 Assembling the ball afterwards worked.
 - **What Did Not Work:** The connectors where too small and broke easily due to the layer direction of the print.
 Also, the connector placement in the Prusa Slicer isn't very exact, resulting in difficulties of putting the halves together, when the connectors where symmetrically placed, such that it wasn't clear which plug belonged to which hole.
 - **Next Improvements:**